PhilipAB/vsc-mock-backend/README.md

 Updated models and types.
 Renamed route from */createUser* to */users*.
 Added columns hidden, starred and role to CourseUserRelation table.
 Added default values for roles.
 Changed naming convention for exported constants from PascalCase to camelCase.

+### Commit 8 – C8

+Added controllers encapsulating the logic to perform CRUD (create, read, update and delete) operations on our database.
+Added type predicates to ensure that we can operate safely on our controllers' expected return types.
+Added new get route */users* and post/get route */courses*.

 ## Known Issues

 A set of all known issues in this project.